 Deleting a FilterSet

-Sharing a FillterSet
+Sharing a FilterSet

 When sharing a FilterSet to a user or group, there are two access level options available:

-- Edit - users/groups can consume and make edits to a FilterSet, including the name, color, and filter field/value attributes.
+Edit: Users/groups can consume and make edits to a FilterSet, including the name, color, and filter field/value attributes.